This post was updated on October 24th, 2019

 As I explain in my free 30 Day PCOS Diet Challenge, food is still the best PCOS weight loss treatment.
 But rather than starve participants thin, during this live event I show women how to eat in a way that works WITH your PCOS to achieve lasting weight loss.

-To understand how this works, there are three things you need know about PCOS and how this unique condition causes unfair weight gain.
+To understand how this works, there are three things you need to know about PCOS and how this unique condition causes unfair weight gain.
 The first is that PCOS is characterized by abnormally high androgen levels and chronic low grade inflammation.
 The second is that insulin resistance is a common co-occurring disorder.
 And third, that elevated cortisol levels are a key cause of PCOS weight gain.

 I know these can sound like fairly obscure and unrelated ideas, but understanding these three core concepts provides a massive advantage to anyone with PCOS that wants to lose weight for good.